YungRonin/introAIassignment2/README.md

 "# introAIassignment2"

+2017-05-25 - Dan Flett
+I've finished the first and hopefully final draft of the research report.
+Please have a read of it to see if there's anything wrong with it and feel free to add to it.

+I'm going to submit the code, README.txt and the PDF of the research report now.
+But if you have anything to add, make your changes and resubmit it.
+Please remember to NOT submit this README.md file! :)

 2017-05-25 - Adam Richards

 Hey guys I think we need to join a team in the submission portal: https://esp.ict.swin.edu.au/